-Maciek was born and grew up in Krakow, Poland, during communist times.
+Maciek was born and grew up in Kraków, Poland, during communist times.
 Aged 11 he began playing guitar.
 His talent was obvious and classical guitar lessons followed.
 This training and discipline led him, during his teenage years, to play with several known Polish pop and jazz bands including touring with (the then famous) Jacek Lech.

-For many years Maciek also played with John Bennett Band, an 18-piece modern jazz ensemble and recorded an album.
-During this time Maciek played many famous London venues as Ronnie Scotts, Jazz Cafe, the Vortex, Pizza On The Park.
+For many years Maciek also played with ‘John Bennett Band’, an 18-piece modern jazz ensemble and recorded an album.
+During this time Maciek played many famous London venues as Ronnie Scotts, Jazz Cafe, the Vortex and Pizza On The Park etc.

 Inspired by living in the Southern Hemisphere, Maciek teamed up with a virtuoso Uruguayan bass player Carlos Pla to form Banda de la Casa.
 Banda de la Casa played many critically acclaimed gigs in and around Hamilton area as well as festivals around New Zealand.

-In 2016 Maciek co-formed a nu-blues band Out of the Blues featuring a brilliant harmonica player Haggis Maguiness, bassist Carlos Pla and young drummer Andrew Hewatt.
-The band has just returned from a successful run at the Bay of Islands Jazz and Blues Festival.
+In 2016 Maciek co-formed a nu-blues band ‘Out of the Blues’ featuring a brilliant harmonica player Haggis Maguiness, bassist Carlos Pla and young drummer Andrew Hewatt.

 Since June 2018 he’s been working on his first solo album inspired by the great rivers he lived by, as well as the natural beauty of Aotearoa New Zealand.
 The initial recordings took place in the Porch Recording Studio in Hamilton and featured an international cast of Aotearoa-resident musicians.
 Throughout the rest of 2018 and the beginning of 2019 more transatlantic and local recording took place featuring British, Polish and Maōri musicians.
 The album AWA was released in December 2019.